massage

 Carpal Tunnel Syndrome--Although carpal tunnel syndrome is associated with too much computer work, there has been no scientific evidence to support that.
 Find out more about carpal tunnel syndrome.

 Cerebral Palsy--Cerebral palsy is the most common developmental disability in the US.
 2 in every 1000 children born have it.
-Find out more about cerebral palsy.
+Find out more about the benefits of massage therapy on cerebral palsy.

 Chronic Fatigue Syndrome--Chronic fatigue syndrome is characterized by fatigue that doesn't go away and flu like symptoms.
 Find out more about chronic fatigue syndrome.